 “Arrow Break and Fireball are powerful metaphors to break limiting beliefs,” says MA Shahir, a mindfulness coach at Niraamaya Retreats.
-“They offer a powerful realisation of how we get in our own way, preventing ourselves from achieving greater results.
+“They offer a powerful realization of how we get in our own way, preventing ourselves from achieving greater results.
 For instance, breaking an arrow with its sharp edge on the most vulnerable part of your body, the soft spot on your throat, is a choice participants will make — either going all out to break it, or allowing the noise in their mind to stop them from doing so.
 It is also about giving 100% commitment.
 When they step out to break an arrow with anything less than 100%, they will only bend it and fall short of breaking.”

 The retreats will be hosted in an environment that affords blissfully simple experiences, traditional Indian village games that we once played in childhood or are still played in villages, and trails along lush farmlands.
 The sessions are coordinated and led by Shahir.
 A green belt in Six Sigma, he is a behavioural analyst, a neuro-linguistic practitioner who is certified by American Board of Neuro Linguistic Programming, Hypnotherapist (certified by American Board of Hypnotherapy), Level II Reiki Healer, and a specialist in Enneagram Personality Profiler, a 2,500-years-old personality analysis tool.